ServiceWeaver/weaver/website/docs.md

 weaver multi logs 'app == "todo"'

 # Display all of the debug logs for the "todo" app.
-weaver multi logs 'app=="todo" && severity=="debug"'
+weaver multi logs 'app=="todo" && level=="debug"'

 # Display all of the logs for the "todo" app in files called foo.go.
-weaver multi logs 'app=="todo" && file.matches("/foo.go$")'
+weaver multi logs 'app=="todo" && source.contains("foo.go")'

 # Display all of the logs that contain the string "error".
-weaver multi logs 'payload.contains("error")'
+weaver multi logs 'msg.contains("error")'

 # Display all of the logs that match a regex.
-weaver multi logs 'payload.matches("error: file .* already closed")'
+weaver multi logs 'msg.matches("error: file .* already closed")'

-# Display all of the logs that have a label "foo" with value "bar".
+# Display all of the logs that have an attribute "foo" with value "bar".
-weaver multi logs 'labels["foo"] == "bar"'
+weaver multi logs 'attrs["foo"] == "bar"'

 # Display all of the logs in JSON format.
 This is useful if you want to
 # perform some sort of post-processing on the logs.